Amadou Ba

-Amadou Ba (born 17 May 1961) is a Senegalese politician.
-He was appointed prime minister of Senegal on 17 September 2022.
-He served as the Foreign Minister of Senegal from 2019–2020.
+Amadou Ba (born 17 May 1961) is a Senegalese politician who served as Prime Minister of Senegal from 17 September 2022 to 6 March 2024.
+He also served as the Foreign Minister of Senegal from 2019 to 2020.
 He was Minister of Finance and Economy from 2013–2019.
+Ba lost in the 2024 Senegalese presidential election against PASTEF tax inspector Bassirou Diomaye Faye.
+Faye replaced him with the leader of PASTEF, Ousmane Sonko.

 Ba was cited as one of the Top 100 most influential Africans by New African magazine in 2011, 2012 and 2013.

 Early life and education

 After achieving a technical baccalauréat in management in 1980, Ba received a master's degree in economic science, focusing on corporate management and a diploma of taxes and estates from the National School of Administration and Magistrature (ENAM) in 1988.

 Career

 Ba was a trainee inspector in Diourbel in 1989, then Chief Inspector of the first division of value-added tax at the General Directorate of Taxes and Estates (DGID) in Dakar.
 In 1991 he undertook further training at the Institut international d'administration publique in Paris and in Baltimore.

 From 1990 to 1992, Ba was Head Inspector for Dakar-Plateau, then held the position of Controlling Commissioner of Insurance at the Directorate of Insurance until 1994, and then Verifying Inspector at the Directorate of Verification and Fiscal Investigations.

 After more training in 2001 at the École nationale des impôts in Clermont-Ferrand, Ba became head of the Centre for Large Enterprises in the Directorate of Taxes in 2002.
 In 2004 he was Director of Taxes for a year.
 In November of the same year, he was named Director-General of Taxes and Estates.
 During his tenure, a new Code général des impôts was begun, which entered into force in January 2013.

 Alongside these roles, Ba taught at ENAM in the taxes and estates department from 1992 and at COFEB/BCEAO from 1995 to 2000.

 When Aminata Touré became prime minister on 2 September 2013, Ba was appointed Minister of Finance and Economy, replacing Amadou Kane.
 He retained this position when Mohammed Dionne took over as prime minister in 2014.
+He was appointed as prime minister by president Macky Sall on 17 September 2022, re-establishing the position of prime minister following its abolition in April 2019.